 153. Premodern Jewish History: Jews of East and West Through the Middle Ages.
 (NW) (S)

-Introduction to Jewish history, beginning with first centuries of the Common Era and continuing to end of 17th century.
+Introduction to Jewish history, beginning with first centuries of the Common Era and continuing to the end of the 17th century.
 Examines central themes and patterns in Jewish history.
 Readings consist of narrative as well as documentary histories with discussion of different theoretical approaches to the writing of Jewish history.
 Same as HIS/JST 153.

 154. Jews in the Modern World.
 (S)